Certified Family Mediators

 4. Mediating several issues or a discrete issue pertaining to a cohabitation agreement or marriage agreement (also known as a “pre-nup”) that you and your current partner wish to enter into.

 By definition, a mediator is “one who goes between”, guiding the process and facilitating discussion while you and your former spouse jointly resolve your concerns.
-Both Rebecca and Amalia take great care in creating a private and supportive setting to help you reach an outcome that best satisfies everyone.
+Both Rebecca and Geeta take great care in creating a private and supportive setting to help you reach an outcome that best satisfies everyone.
 They are committed to providing a structure for difficult conversations and caring, and impartial attentiveness to both spouses as you work to figure out how to forge a path forward.
 Their practice is to establish a safe, healthy environment where you and your separating spouse can communicate face-to-face so that agreements reached are durable and long-lasting.
 Where necessary and appropriate, however, they may conduct the mediation by "shuttling" between rooms, meeting with each of you separately.

-If you choose to jointly retain Rebecca or Amalia as a mediator, their hourly rate is typically shared equally between the two of you, unless you agree differently, making mediation a very affordable option.
+If you choose to jointly retain Rebecca or Geeta as a mediator, their hourly rate is typically shared equally between the two of you, unless you agree differently, making mediation a very affordable option.

 To learn more about our mediation services, contact us by phone or email.
 If mediation seems like the right fit for your family, we will schedule an initial meeting with the mediator of your choice.